siderolabs/talos/website/content/v1.8/reference/api.md

 <a name="talos.resource.definitions.block.DiscoveredVolumeSpec"></a>

 ### DiscoveredVolumeSpec
-DiscoveredVolumeSpec is the spec for DiscoveredVolumes status.
+DiscoveredVolumeSpec is the spec for DiscoveredVolumes resource.

 | Field | Type | Label | Description |